sass/sass/proposal/module-system.md

 ## Background

+> This section is non-normative.

 The new `@use` at-rule is intended to supercede Sass's `@import` rule as the standard way of sharing styles across Sass files. `@import` is the simplest possible form of re-use: it does little more than directly include the target file in the source file.
 This has caused numerous problems in practice: including the same file more than once slows down compilation and produces redundant output; users must manually namespace everything in their libraries;
-there's no encapsulation to allow them to keep moving pieces hidden; and it's very difficult for either humans or tools to tell where a given variable, mixin, or function comes from.
+there's no encapsulation to allow them to keep implementation details hidden;
+and it's very difficult for either humans or tools to tell where a given variable, mixin, or function comes from.

 The new module system is intended to address these shortcomings (among others) and bring Sass's modularity into line with the best practices as demonstrated by other modern languages.
-As such, the semantics of `@use` are is heavily based on other languages' module systems, with Python and Dart being particularly strong influences.
+As such, the semantics of `@use` are heavily based on other languages' module systems, with Python and Dart being particularly strong influences.

 ## Goals

+> This section is non-normative.

 ### High-Level